 - What are the benefits of community solar?

-Community solar can lower electric bills for subscribers and improve the power grid’s reliability.
-Also, adding solar power to the grid lessens the need for expensive power plants, lowering market prices for all.
+Signing up for community solar can lower your overall electric costs, while also supporting renewable energy development in Illinois.
+Community solar can also improve the power grid’s reliability, and adding solar power to the grid lessens the need for expensive power plants, lowering market prices for all.

 - Who can be a subscriber?

 All residential and business customers can subscribe to a community solar garden—as long as it’s located in their electric utility’s service territory.
 The minimum subscription per customer is 200 watts, or about one solar panel.

 - Do subscribers directly receive power from the solar garden?

 No. Unlike a home with its own solar panels, there’s no way to send the power generated by a solar garden exclusively to a subscriber’s home.
 Like all electricity, power produced by a solar garden is sent to the utility’s grid and distributed indiscriminately the moment it’s created.